Epigenetics: Bisulfite sequencing

+Nanopore sequencing

+Certain sequencing methods, such as nanopore sequencing, allow sequencing of native DNA.
+Native (=unamplified) DNA retains the epigenetic modifications which would otherwise be lost during the amplification step.
+Nanopore basecaller models can distinguish between the signals obtained for epigenetically modified bases and unaltered based and provide an epigenetic profile in addition to the sequencing result.

 Structural inheritance

 In ciliates such as Tetrahymena and Paramecium, genetically identical cells show heritable differences in the patterns of ciliary rows on their cell surface.
 Experimentally altered patterns can be transmitted to daughter cells.
 It seems existing structures act as templates for new structures.
 The mechanisms of such inheritance are unclear, but reasons exist to assume that multicellular organisms also use existing cell structures to assemble new ones.

 Nucleosome positioning

 Eukaryotic genomes have numerous nucleosomes.
 Nucleosome position is not random, and determine the accessibility of DNA to regulatory proteins.
 Promoters active in different tissues have been shown to have different nucleosome positioning features.
 This determines differences in gene expression and cell differentiation.
 It has been shown that at least some nucleosomes are retained in sperm cells (where most but not all histones are replaced by protamines).
 Thus nucleosome positioning is to some degree inheritable.
 Recent studies have uncovered connections between nucleosome positioning and other epigenetic factors, such as DNA methylation and hydroxymethylation.